 Lectures are given in a block module format.
 Each semester comprises three blocks, each of which includes 1 to 2 module subjects.

 The topic of the thesis research is specified after discussion with your supervisor.
-Students must submit their master thesis in English to the appropriate examination board in the department consisting the teaching staff.
-Students are required to give an oral presentation of the thesis during the spring semester of the second year.
-A committee will evaluate overall performance based on a report by the department committee.
-Satisfactory performance will lead to an award of the Master of Science from Kyushu University.
+Students must submit their master thesis in English to the appropriate departmental examination board comprising the teaching staff.
+Students are required to give an oral presentation of their thesis during the spring semester of the second year.
+A committee will evaluate the student's overall performance based on a report by the department committee.
+Satisfactory performance will lead to an award of a Master of Science from Kyushu University.